The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Too high annealing temperature:

-There is a specific temperature at which primers bind, however, when the temperature exceeds primers can’t bind with their template.
+There is a specific temperature at which primers can bind to a template, however, when the temperature exceeds primers can’t bind with their template.
 We will get fewer or no amplification.
 In most cases, a higher annealing temperature leads to ‘no amplification’.

-Sometimes truncated amplicons, immature or incomplete amplicon products obtain.
+We get truncated amplicons, immature or incomplete amplicon products in this situation.
 In short, results of too high annealing are either non-conclusive or no-amplification.

 Too low annealing temperature:

 When it comes to lower annealing, the performer has to face many problems.
-It would be non-specific amplification or primer dimer.
+They may get non-specific amplification or primer dimer.

-Primer-dimer is yet another scenario in which primers bind to each other and forms smaller PCR amplicons.
+Primer-dimer is yet another scenario in which primers bind to each other and form smaller PCR amplicons.
 Those are fragments observed between 50 to 100bp regions, however, are dimers.

-In short, too low annealing temperature produces more problems than too high.
+In short, too low annealing temperature produces more problems than too high annealing temperature.
 Therefore, correct annealing has a key significance in PCR.

 For calculating the exact annealing, we need to first calculate the melting temperature of primers.
 The equation for it is: